-- All Board members have the right to access the support of the experienced Local Government Pension Scheme Independent Advisors, however due regard has to be taken of securing value for money and as such whether in the first instance Officers could provide the assistance required. - Items of expenditure by the Board must have prior approval from the Section 151 Officer.
+- All Board members have the right to access the support of the experienced Local Government Pension Scheme Independent Advisors, however due regard has to be taken of securing value for money and as such whether in the first instance Officers could provide the assistance required. - Items of expenditure by the Board must have prior approval from the Director of Finance (S151 Officer).